Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Application

 \subsection{Evaluation method}

-We use 4 metrics to indices the performance of QC.
+We employ four metrics to evaluate the performance of QC: Modularity\citep{newman2004finding}, Adjusted Rand Index(ARI)\citep{hubert1985comparing}, FowlkesMallows Index(FMI)\citep{fowlkes1983method}, and Normalized Mutual Information(NMI)\citep{strehl2002cluster}.
 These 4 metrics can be divided into 2 classes, called internal and external measures.
-While the former measures is often used when there is no true label, and external measures is often used when there is true label.
+While the formers are often used when there are no real label, and latters are often used when there are real label.
 Next, we introduce these indicators in detail.